chosendai/ChineseBLUE/README.md

 # ChineseBLUE, the Chinese Biomedical Language Understanding Evaluation benchmark

+Work in progress

 ## Introduction

-Chinesse BLUE benchmark consists of five different biomedicine text-mining tasks with ten corpora.
+Chinesse BLUE benchmark consists of  different biomedicine text-mining tasks with  corpora.
-Here, we rely on preexisting datasets because they have been widely used by the BioNLP community as shared tasks.
-These tasks cover a diverse range of text genres (biomedical literature and clinical notes), dataset sizes, and degrees of difficulty and, more importantly, highlight common biomedicine text-mining challenges.
+These tasks cover a diverse range of text genres (biomedical web data and clinical notes), dataset sizes, and degrees of difficulty and, more importantly, highlight common biomedicine text-mining challenges.

 ## Tasks